dkhlystov/yii2-uploadimage/README.md

 By default, all images will be uploaded to `/upload` directory in your web root.
 If you want to change it, use `uploadPath` property.
 To set this path globally use `uploadPath` property in application module.

 You can change image quality (for JPEG only) by setting `quality` property.
 Default quality is **80**.

+You can specify custom error messages with proprties:

+* `messageMaxFileSize` shows when size of the uploading files exeeds `maxFileSize`.
+* `messageMaxCount` shows when user try to upload more files then in `maxCount` specified.
+* `messageFormat` shows when the format of uploaded files is not supported.
+* `messageOther` shows when other error occured.

+Every message may contain `{files}` substring, that will be replaced by actual files.